LucaBrembilla/LucaBrembilla/README.md

 - **Recommender Systems 2023/24 Project**: A challenge for recommending book.
 [Here](https://github.com/LucaBrembilla/RecSys2023ChallengePolimi) are some notebook used for it.
 - **Edge Analytics for Broadcasting Network**: System for managing and monitoring networks of IoT devices with a primary focus on supporting proactive maintenance strategies.

-## ✍️ I've written about

-I’m planning to share insights into my AI research and creative coding projects.
-Stay tuned!

 ## 📫 How to reach me

 Just drop me an email; I'll be happy to answer any questions: